mr3y-the-programmer/mr3y-the-programmer/README.md

 ## Hi there 👋

-I'm an Egyptian self-taught Android Engineer with 2 years of experience in the Android platform/JVM ecosystem.
+I'm an Egyptian self-taught Android Engineer with 2 years of work experience in the Android platform/JVM ecosystem.
 I code mainly in Kotlin, and previously in Java, I also like trying new languages & technologies.

 ### Technologies I'm most familiar with:
 ![Jetpack Compose](https://img.shields.io/badge/Jetpack%20Compose-black?style=for-the-badge&logo=jetpack-compose)